Pre and Post Tour

 You can either spend

-Wednesday evening in Wellington, or take a late flight to Cairns
+Tuesday evening in Wellington, or perhaps take a late flight to Cairns

 today.
 We recommend you finish the day in Wellington -